Helping Students Get Started in an Online Class

 You can begin connecting with students by sending a welcome letter a week or so before the first day of class.
 Include information that helps students know how to prepare for the start of class, such as:

-• Practice activities to help students become familiar with tools they’ll be using in the course
+- Practice activities to help students become familiar with tools they’ll use in the course

 3. Make important information easy to find

-Add blocks on the right side of the Moodle page to make it easy for students to access helpful information.
+The block drawer on the right side of the Moodle page makes it easy for students to access helpful information.

-• Text block: This block allows you to add custom text and images, such as a “Meet the Instructor” block that includes your photo and contact information, or a “Course Resources” block that includes quick and easy access to the syllabus, course schedule, or other important course links.
+- Text block: This block allows you to add custom text and images, such as a “Meet the Instructor” block or a “Course Resources” block with access to the syllabus, course schedule, or other important course links.

-• Student Services block: The links for academic, technical, and other student support services in this DELTA-managed block are automatically updated for you so that students who need assistance can access it easily.
+- Student Services block: The links for academic, technical, and other student support services in this DELTA-managed block are automatically updated for you, so students who need assistance can access it easily.

 4. Introduce yourself

-Instructor presence in an online course is a huge motivating factor for online students that helps to increase student engagement and satisfaction.
-Instructor presence means that you are an active part of your students’ learning journeys.
-An instructor introduction should say something about you as a person and why you want to teach the course.
-Your introduction video can be really short and simple.
-You can also combine your course orientation and instructor introduction into one welcome video.
+Instructor presence means you are an active part of your students’ learning journey and helps increase student engagement and satisfaction.
+Your introduction should say something about you as a person and why you want to teach the course.
+Students like to see that their instructor is a real person.
+The introduction can be short and simple and can also include a course orientation.

-• Provide your photo and a written introduction on a page or in a forum post.
+- Create a written introduction on a page or in a forum post and include your photo.

 Example Instructor Introductions